 Some Neutral Evil characters will spread Evil for Evil’s sake, and with no personal code to follow or rebel against, they can be incredibly heartless.

 Chaotic Neutral characters are equally selfish.
 They want to pursue whatever they desire the most, however, they will not usually harm people to get it.
 This is usually because that would lead to negative consequences that they don’t want to deal with and they aren’t driven by an inner motivation to spread Good or Evil.

 Delve into the detail of the Neutral Evil alignment in my article.

 Chaotic Neutral vs Chaotic Evil

-Chaotic Neutral and Chaotic Evil both hate the establishment and order in society.
+Chaotic Neutral and Chaotic Evil both dislike the establishment and order in society.
 Where they differ though, is that a Chaotic Neutral character will not rebel against law and order to further the cause of Good or Evil.
 They will do it if their own personal freedom is restricted because of laws.

 A Chaotic Evil character, however, will rebel against societal order to help spread Evil or just for fun.
 Of all the alignments, Chaotic Evil is the most terrifying.
 Characters with this alignment will eliminate others and destroy anything they want to without a second thought for the consequences.

 Take a closer look at the Chaotic Evil alignment in my article.